byronthecoder/Get_Phase_Tools/readme.md

 To install the modules required for the functioning of the methods proposed in the paper go to the folder containitng the files **requirements.txt** and **requirements.yml**

-here, depending on the package manager of your choice, type
+here, depending on the package manager of your choice, type:

 pip install -r requirements.txt